jeremylt/LFAToolkit.jl/docs/src/examples/advection.md

 ## Advection operator

-This is an example of an advection operator by using polynomial bases vs nonpolynomial bases The choices of nonpolynomial bases available are: mapping = sausage_transformation(9) mapping = kosloff_talezer_transformation(0.98) mapping = hale_trefethen_strip_transformation(1.4)
+This is an example of the 1D scalar advection problem.

 ### Problem formulation